BoopChat/boop/README.md

 Once the image is built, a container can be created from the image with the docker-compose file located in the root of the project.
 You will need to pass docker-compose the required env vars for each container (boop app and postgres).
 For example: `docker-compose -f docker-compose.yml --env-file server/.env up -d`.

 The app should then be accessible on port 8080.
 From here you will need to run the database migration before you can login to the app.

+## ☸ Deploying to Kubernetes Digital Ocean

+1. Obtain your yaml key for `kubectl` from DigitalOcean in Kubernetes overview section, with the download config file button.
+This is required if your are using kubectl to manage the kubernetes cluster; this is not required for `doctl`.

+<i>If you are using a *nix system, the deploy-script.bash script can run the following commands automatically.
+Simply pass the path to the yaml key for kubectl as the first arg.</i>

+2. Using the `boop-secret.yaml.sample` file, create a secret yaml file filling in the appropriate values.
+The secrets can be pushed to DigitalOcean with kubectl using the command `kubectl --kubeconfig="/path/to/your/yaml/key" apply -f /path/to/your/secret.yaml`.

+3. The HOME_URL var in the boop-deployment.yaml file needs to be filled in with the url to be used for the app.
+You can then push the deployment to DigitalOcean using `kubectl --kubeconfig="/path/to/your/yaml/key" create -f ../path/to/boop-deployment.yaml`.

+4. To create the service to expose the created pods to the outside world, use the boop-service.yaml.
+The command to push is `kubectl --kubeconfig="/path/to/your/yaml/key" apply -f /path/to/boop-service.yaml`.